CodeCanna/petfinders_tokengen/README.md

 * [jq](https://github.com/stedolan/jq)

 ## How to use
-To use this script, simply clone this repo, and run the script while passing it your Api Key (Client ID), and your Secret.
-Both of these should have been provided the
+* Run the installer `sudo ./install`
+* Try generating a key `gentoken -i [API KEY] -s [SECRET]` or try `gentoken -h` to see help
+* Done!

-Pet Finder website after you request a key, to request a key visit [here](https://www.petfinder.com/developers/) to learn more about requesting an API key.
+To request a key visit [here](https://www.petfinder.com/developers/) to learn more about requesting an API key.
+An API key and secret are required for this script to work, and for you to have access to the Perfinder api.

 ### Example
 > ./gentoken -i YOUR API KEY HERE -s YOUR SECRET HERE